 Without further ado, check out these 100 free toolbox talks.
 We hope you’ll find them helpful.

 There is hardly a workplace today where this isn’t a hot topic.
-And, while many are sick of hearing about washing their hands, it’s still worth reminding your employees about the risks of Coronavirus and how to best protect their loved ones and their co-workers.
+And, while many are sick of hearing about washing their hands, it’s still worth reminding your employees about the risks of Coronavirus or other flu’s and how to best protect their loved ones and their co-workers.

 Many workplace accidents are caused by unsafe behavior.
 So, focusing on changing your workers’ attitude and behavior (a.k.a.
 Behavior Based Safety) can significantly reduce the number of injuries and illnesses at your facility.